 The California Bar Exam is administered in February and July* of each year, typically during the last week of the month that includes a Wednesday.
 The exam is administered over two days and has three parts:

 Each component of the California State Bar Exam is described on pages that may be found under the About the Bar Exam tab above.
-Information regarding the Multistate Professional Responsibility Exam may be found under the third tab of this Guide.
+Information regarding the Multistate Professional Responsibility Exam (MPRE) may be found under the third tab of this Guide.

 It is very important that you review the exam rules.
 These rules set out what can and cannot be brought into the testing center on each day.
 You are encouraged to arrive early on each testing day.

 For dates of upcoming bar exams, visit the Dates & Deadlines webpage.

 For an introduction to the MBE, the Law Library offers Strategies & Tactics for the MBE: Multistate Bar Exam (KF306 .E46 2018, Law Library Reserves).